staqio/trustless-sdk-docs/android/gfm/trustless/com.trustless/-trustless-s-d-k/logout.md

 # logout

-\
+[kotlin]\
 suspend fun [logout](logout.md)()

-[Api Reference](https://developer.finto.io/docs/apis/identity#/Authentication/Logout%20User) This endpoint is used to invalidate the token, and to remove the data of the current user from the memory.
+[Api Reference](https://developer.staq.io/docs/apis/identity#/Authentication/Logout%20User) This endpoint is used to invalidate the token, and to remove the data of the current user from the memory.